Dry Eye Disease

 AB Max Procedure

-Sometimes it is necessary to close the ducts that drain tears out of the eyes in order to treat symptoms of dry eye.
-These tiny plugs can be inserted to achieve better lubrication of the eyes.
+Sometimes it is necessary to close the ducts that drain the tears in order to treat symptoms of dry eye.
+These tiny plugs can be inserted to keep the tears on the eye longer.

 Temporary plugs can be inserted into the tear drain of the lower eyelid to determine if this helps provide adequate tears.
 These plugs can be removable or dissolvable within a few days to a few months.